DioxusLabs/dioxus/docs/guide/src/en/custom_renderer/index.md

 }
 ```

 Now that we have our state, we can put it to use in our dom.
-Re can update the dom with update_state to update the structure of the dom (adding, removing, and changing properties of nodes) and then apply_mutations to update the ToyState for each of the nodes that changed.
+We can update the dom with update_state to update the structure of the dom (adding, removing, and changing properties of nodes) and then apply_mutations to update the ToyState for each of the nodes that changed.
 ```rust
 fn main(){
     fn app(cx: Scope) -> Element {